greenonline/TinyTextAdventure_in_ZIL/README.md

 % dotnet --version
 ```

-However, retrying for v9, as expected, is still broken
+However, retrying for v9, as expected, is *still* broken (for Catalina):

 ```none
 % ./dotnet --version